What to See in Rotterdam in One Day

 Many people visiting The Netherlands are completely unaware of how brilliant Rotterdam is.
 Amsterdam steals the limelight over and over with its old buildings, pretty canals and party reputation.
 Rotterdam is often ignored, seen as the less exciting little sister city.
 This couldn’t be further from the truth.
 Rotterdam is vibrant and modern.
 There is quirky unique architecture in every direction you look from houses shaped as cubes suspended up high to a market hall with a huge ceiling mural, spectacular when lit up at night.

 Yet many people insist on cramming Rotterdam into a day trip from Amsterdam or a brief overnight stay.
 If that’s you, I want to make sure you make the most of your day in Rotterdam.
 And so I wrote this article; What to see in Rotterdam in one day.
 Hopefully, this sneak peek into this uber-cool city will leave you wanting to see more and planning a longer trip!
+If you do have longer then read this article abouthttps://huesofdelahaye.com/things-to-do-in-rotterdam-netherlands-for-a-weekend/ things to do in Rotterdam.

 ** Pssst, this article may contain affiliate links.
 If you have no idea what this means, click here and everything will be explained!**